santiagopombo/call-center-analytics-with-twilio/README.md

 ## About this app
 ### Overview
   Haven OnDemand offers advanced machine learning APIs for developers to connect, extract, index, analyze, and predict data.
 Combining these powerful APIs with Twilio's telephone calling services, businesses can extract key insights and metrics from call center recordings to better drive business strategy, marketing, and sales.

+  This Application has been modified for the Stackato booth demo at HPE Discover 2016
 ### How to use
 1. Click on the Make a call link at the top.
 1. Input your telephone number with the full country code and area code (i.e. **+15164505983** don't forget the '+').